bidon-io/bidon-unity-plugin/Documentation~/ad-formats/Interstitial.md

 # Interstitial Ad

 > **Warning**
-> For a single instance of BidonInterstitialAd, Load() and Show() can only be called once.
+> <br/>For a single instance of BidonInterstitialAd, Load() and Show() can only be called once.
 Create a new instance for every new interstitial ad opportunity.

 ## Load Interstitial Ad